Viktor Pepelyayev: Russian Civil War

 From the October Revolution to the spring of 1918, he remained in Petrograd and took part in the underground struggle against the Bolsheviks during the Russian Civil War.
 In the spring of 1918, he became a member of the Moscow department of the National Center organization.
 On instructions from the "National Center" and the Central Committee of the Cadet Party, Pepelyaev went to Siberia in August 1918.

 On November 9, 1918, he was elected in Omsk the chairman of the Eastern Department of the Cadet Central Committee.
 On November 15, 1918, at a Cadet Party conference, he called for the establishment of a military dictatorship.
 He was one of the participants in the events in Omsk on November 18, 1918, which brought Admiral Alexander Kolchak to power.
-He became director of the police department of the Kolchak government.
+He became director of the police department of the Kolchak government and was one of the key executors of the White Terror.
 In December 1918, he left the Cadet Party.
 In May 1919 he was appointed Minister of Foreign Affairs.

 On November 22, 1919, Pepelyayev was appointed Chairman of the Council of Ministers.
 He was the only politician loyal to the admiral and, together with the Supreme Ruler, was transferred by the Czechoslovak command to the Irkutsk Political Center.
 He, Kolchak, and other members of Kolchak's government were imprisoned in Irkutsk.

 On February 7, 1920, at 5 am, by decree No. 27 of the Irkutsk Military Revolutionary Committee in response to direct orders from Vladimir Lenin, Pepelyaev was executed along with Kolchak at the mouth of the Ushankovka River which flows into the Angara in Irkutsk.